ahmetcankaraoglan/Mnist-Model-Deployment/README.md

 ### Description
 The model was trained on the famous MNIST Dataset.
 There are two parts to this project: Model Training and Model Deployment.

-#### Model Deployment
-The application has two branches: master and tensorflowjs

-In the master branch, the project is implemented with the tensorflow-cpu library.(Includes download  size >500MB) In the tensorflowjs branch, the project is implemented with tensorflowjs library(Very very less dowanload size).

-If you do not want to use tensorflow-cpu python which has download size >500MB, you can use the project implemented with tensorflowjs(Almost no download size) as we are using a
-Content Delivery Network(cdn) for tensorflowjs.

 #### Model Training